 Nike Savaleos Review – In Summary

-That’s our review of the Nike Savaleos from Nike.
+That’s our review of the Nike Savaleos Oly Lifter from Nike.

-Available for men and women, Nike Savaleos offers excellent stability and functionality, allowing you to do weightlifting and cross-fit training without changing your shoes.
+Available in unisex sizing, the Nike Savaleos offers excellent stability and functionality, allowing you to do weightlifting and cross-fit training without changing your shoes.
 It is lightweight, has a smooth, minimal design, and available in two colorways.

 Some product photos on this page are property of Nike.